-At Youth Care, we recognize the many ways that anxiety disorders can undermine a young person’s efforts to live a healthy and productive life, and we understand that treating adolescents who struggle with an anxiety disorder must take into account not only the disorder and its symptoms, but also the age and development of the afflicted individual.
+At Youth Care Treatment Center in Utah, we recognize the many ways that anxiety disorders can undermine a young person’s efforts to live a healthy and productive life, and we understand that treating adolescents or teens who struggle with an anxiety disorder must take into account not only the disorder and its symptoms, but also the age and development of the afflicted individual.
 In other words, adolescents are different from adults, and their mental health treatment should reflect these differences.
-With more than 25 years of providing life-affirming mental and behavioral healthcare services to youth ages 11 to 17, we have developed effective programming that is specifically designed to meet the unique needs of adolescents.
+With more than 25 years of providing life-affirming mental and behavioral healthcare services to adolescents or teens, we have developed effective rehab that is specifically designed to meet their unique needs.

 The category of anxiety disorders contains several distinct diagnoses.
-If your child has been exhibiting symptoms that fall within this category, or if he or she has already been diagnosed with a specific type of anxiety disorder, the information in this section may help to clarify what steps you should take next.
+If your adolescent or teen has been exhibiting symptoms that fall within this category, or if they have already been diagnosed with a specific type of anxiety disorder, the information in this section may help to clarify next steps.

-- First, it is important to understand that an anxiety disorder, or any other type of mental health issue, should never be viewed as a character flaw or evidence of poor parenting.
-In a world that can often be intrusively judgmental, it is valuable to reassure yourself and your child that neither of you are to blame for his or her disorder.
+- It is important to understand that an anxiety disorder, or any other type of mental health issue, should never be viewed as a character flaw or evidence of poor parenting.
+It is valuable to reassure yourself and your child that neither of you are to blame for their disorder.

 - If you know or suspect that your child has developed an anxiety disorder, do not attempt to handle the problem on your own.
-Talk to a school guidance counselor, consult with your child’s pediatrician, or contact a mental health support organization in your community to educate yourself about the true nature of the challenge that your child is facing and to point you in the direction of programs that provide the treatment that he or she needs.
+We recommend you consult with your child’s pediatrician, or contact a mental health support organization in your community to educate yourself about the true nature of the challenge that your child is facing.
+These professionals may point you in the direction of anxiety rehab at a treatment center that may provide the treatment that they need.

-- Finally, be open and honest in an age-appropriate manner with your child.
-Discuss the steps you will be taking to get help, answer his or her questions as best you can, and reassure him or her of your continued love and support.
-Depending upon the specific disorder that your child is experiencing, treatment and recovery may involve a concerted long-term commitment.
-Prepare both yourself and your child for what may be a long path, and never lose sight of the progress that is made along the way.
+- Be open and honest with your child.
+Discuss the steps you will be taking to get help, answer their questions as best you can, and reassure them of your continued love and support through their anxiety rehab process.
+Depending upon the severity of your child’s anxiety, treatment may involve a long-term commitment.
+Prepare both yourself and your child for what may be a long path, and never lose sight of the progress your child makes in their anxiety treatment.

-Even in the most positive circumstances, adolescence can be an angst-filled experience.
-When the normal trials and tribulations of the adolescent years are accompanied by an anxiety disorder, the result can be devastating.
-An untreated anxiety disorder may prompt an adolescent to engage in self-defeating behaviors such as skipping school, abusing alcohol or other drugs, withdrawing from family and friends, and engaging in self-harm.
-In addition to exposing the adolescent to significant physical and emotional harm, these actions can also undermine his or her ability to make the academic progress and learn the social lessons that can be critical to a healthy transition into adulthood.
-Academic failure, the absence of meaningful interpersonal relationships, and the continued psychological pain of an anxiety disorder can make it extremely difficult for the young person to pursue a productive and satisfying future.
+An untreated anxiety disorder may prompt an adolescent or teen to engage in self-defeating behaviors such as skipping school, abusing alcohol or other drugs, withdrawing from family and friends, and engaging in self-harm.
+In addition to exposing the adolescent or teen to significant physical and emotional harm, these actions can also undermine their ability to make academic progress and learn the social lessons that can be critical to a healthy transition into adulthood.
+Academic failure, the absence of meaningful interpersonal relationships, and the continued psychological pain of an anxiety disorder can make it extremely difficult for an adolescent or teen to pursue a productive and satisfying future.

-At Youth Care, we offer residential care for the treatment of anxiety disorders in a peaceful, structured, home-like setting.
-In this comfortable, therapeutic environment, adolescents are able to receive the care they need in a realistic, family-like atmosphere that is fully conducive to true and lasting healing.
-Providing care for youth, aged 11 to 17, we, at Youth Care, are pleased to offer individualized programming that is tailored to meet each adolescent’s unique needs and enhance their already-existing skill set.
+At our anxiety rehab center in Utah, we offer residential care for the treatment of anxiety disorders in a peaceful, structured, home-like setting.
+In this comfortable, therapeutic environment, adolescents or teens are able to receive the care they need in a realistic, family-like atmosphere that is fully conducive to true and lasting healing.
+At Youth Care, are pleased to offer individualized anxiety rehab is tailored to meet each adolescent’s or teen’s unique needs and enhance their already-existing skill set.

 At Youth Care, we believe in honoring the adolescents who are entrusted into our care by helping them understand the choices they have and the natural consequences that can occur as a result of the choices they make.
 We believe that this not only helps our students learn good decision-making skills, but it also enhances the confidence they have in themselves by showing them that they are capable of making those good decisions.

-Throughout an adolescent’s time spent at Youth Care for the treatment of an anxiety disorder, he or she will have the opportunity to participate in the following interventions:
+Throughout an adolescent’s or teen’s time spent at Youth Care for the anxiety treatment, they will have the opportunity to participate in the following interventions:

 Medication management: The use of certain psychotropic medications may be beneficial in helping to alleviate some of the distressing symptoms that youth experience as a result of an anxiety disorder.
-Whether or not medication is used, however, will always be determined on a case-by-case basis, depending upon the particular needs of each adolescent.
-Students at Youth Care will meet with a psychiatrist once a week, and all medication management needs will be handled by the psychiatrist and Youth Care’s nursing and medical teams.
+Whether or not medication is used, however, will always be determined on a case-by-case basis, depending upon the particular needs of each adolescent or teen.
+Students at our anxiety treatment center will meet with a psychiatrist once a week, and all medication management needs will be handled by the psychiatrist and Youth Care’s nursing and medical teams.

-Group therapy: Group therapy sessions play a major role in the treatment plans of our students at Youth Care.
+Group therapy: Group therapy sessions play a major role in the rehab plans of our students at Youth Care.
 Group sessions are held on a daily basis and are broken down as follows:

 - Recreational therapy groups are held 2 times each week.